Are you looking for ways to understand how to scare rats away from your home?

 How To Scare Rats Away – Using These 5 Pro Tips

 Let’s get on to the main point of this article, to learn how to scare rats away!
-We are going to cover 5 tried and tested methods (I have used each one), so you can take in the knowledge and go to war with these rodents, Rambo style!
+We will cover 5 tried and tested methods (I have used each one), so you can take in the knowledge and go to war with these rodents, Rambo style!

 You can scare rats away with loud noises.
 In fact, most noises you make will scare a rat away!
 The loudest noises work much better, though.

-By making consistent loud noises, and by making regular appearances in the attic, you are also letting the rat know that you are around.
-You never know, it may just force it to find somewhere else to set up a rats nest!
+By making consistent loud noises and making regular appearances in the attic, you also let the rat know that you are around.
+You never know; it may just force it to find somewhere else to set up a rat’s nest!

 Cat or Dog

 Cats and dogs hunt rats… well, most hunt rats.
-The point is that rats know that a cat or dog is a predator, and will be naturally fearful of them.
+The point is that rats know that a cat or dog is a predator and will naturally fear them.
 What can scare rats away?
-Cat, and dogs… and it works too!
+Cat and dogs… and it works too!

 I convinced a friend of mine to borrow a friend’s cat when they were hearing rat noises in their attic.
 I told them to put the cat in the attic 5 or 6 times during the day.
 It took 3 days before no more sounds were heard in the attic.

 So what happened?
-I can only surmise that the cat was showing the rats that this particular attic was not a safe place to live.
+I can only surmise that the cat showed the rats that this particular attic was not a safe place to live.
 It worked!

 To know how to scare off a rat, you first need to understand what they are afraid of!
 By playing predator noises, you can scare rats away!
-Use noises such as a cat, dog, snake, or an owl.
+Use noises such as a cat, dog, snake, or owl.
 Play these noises in areas where you have noticed rat activity.

 Out of all the noises, I have found the loud bark of a dog to be the most effective at scaring rats away.

 Not only is a bark the sound of a natural predator, but it is also loud and abrupt, and loud noises scare rats away!